 (1) all of the required tests have been completed by persons qualified to perform such services; and

 (2) the manlift conforms to all applicable rules of the commission in effect at the time of installation and all rules of the commission applicable to and for each alteration.".

+Acceptance inspections and annual safety tests shall be completed in accordance 675 IAC 21-1-3.1.

 (h) In paragraph 8.2, Periodic Inspection, in the title delete "Periodic" and insert "Routine".